 This article specifically targets effects that account for exposure status, even when it is unmeasured.
-We provide new results on the interpretation and identification of causal effects of vaccines from RCTs and observational studies.
+We provide results on the interpretation and identification of causal effects of vaccines from RCTs and observational studies.
 The results include identification results for the causal effect of a vaccine on clinical outcomes, conditional on an \textit{unmeasured} exposure to the infectious agent.
-Specifically, we show that, under a plausible no effect on exposure assumption, the relative effect -- though not the absolute effect -- of the vaccine can be point identified in an RCT.
+Specifically, we show that, under a plausible no effect on exposure assumption, the relative effect -- though not the absolute effect -- of the vaccine can be point-identified in an RCT.
 Furthermore, under the same assumption, we derive sharp bounds for the absolute effect.
-We clarify how these effects are related to existing estimands, and we give identification results on per-exposure effects \cite{o2014estimating,struchiner2007randomization}, a type of controlled direct effect, even when the exposure is unmeasured, as is often the case in practice.
+We clarify how these effects are related to existing estimands and notions of biological effects, and we give identification results on per-exposure effects \cite{o2014estimating,struchiner2007randomization}, a type of controlled direct effect, even when the exposure is unmeasured, as is often the case in practice.